splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/configuration/advanced-nodejs-otel-configuration.rst

      - Description
    * - ``OTEL_TRACE_ENABLED``
      -  Not applicable
-     - Enables tracer creation and autoinstrumentation.
+     - Activates tracer creation and autoinstrumentation.
 Default value is ``true``.
    * - ``OTEL_SERVICE_NAME``
      - ``serviceName``
      - Name of the service or application you're instrumenting.
 Takes precedence over the service name defined in the ``OTEL_RESOURCE_ATTRIBUTES`` variable.